 Always attach an industry expert to your content, even if it’s a staff subject matter expert with a link back to your leadership team page or a leadership biography.

-- Ensure authors are active and responsive on relevant social media platforms (LinkedIn, Twitter, etc.).
+- Ensuring authors are active and responsive on relevant social media platforms (LinkedIn, Twitter, etc.).

 - Finding opportunities for staff to be interviewed and quoted online.
 (HARO is a great tool for connecting with journalists.
 Learn how to get started with HARO here.)

 - Asking that your author’s bio on guest publications link to their social media accounts, their personal site (if they have one), their bio page on your company site, and/or their Wikipedia page.

 Quality Raters are encouraged to review reputation information created by third parties rather than relying exclusively on content created by the brand or its authors.
 Check your contributors’ online reputations to make sure they exude authority and expertise.